fbpx

 Knees Over Toes Guy Equipment

-If you follow the Knees Over Toes Guy programming, Ben Patrick recommends strengthening the anterior tibialis muscles and hip flexors.
+If you follow the Knees Over Toes Guy program, Ben Patrick recommends strengthening the anterior tibialis muscles and hip flexors.

 The Solo Tib is one of many tools I have in my garage gym to train those muscles.